xx4h/hctl/README.md

 hctl init
 ```

+### Manually

-or copy the example config from this project
+Copy the example config from this project

 ```yaml
 # Configure Hub